ArvinZJC/WeiboEmoji/README.md

 # WeiboEmoji

 Weibo, similar to Twitter, is a Chinese microblogging website launched by Sina. **Weibo Emoji** is a repository for saving and sharing most Emoji images that are used/were previously used by the app Weibo.
-It contains 378 PNG Emoji images.
+It contains approximately **380 PNG Emoji images**.

 ## ATTENTION